serpent-os/serpentos.com/content/blog/ready-set-go.md

 # `vessel` - Making Packages Available to Users

 `vessel` is a fairly simple (but very important) part of the build infrastructure.
-After fetching a package from a a builder, `vessel` will then update its index with the newly minted package, thus making the package available in our official repository for installation.
+After fetching a package from a builder, `vessel` will then update its index with the newly minted package, thus making the package available in our official repository for installation.

 In future `vessel` will be expanded to support versioned indexes (making each update a new release) and branches to